dudmanj/tML/README.md

 # Trajector Mesh Learning (tML)
 In Jiang et al 2021 preprint (https://www.researchsquare.com/article/rs-146357/private/preview) we describe a reinforcement learning agent that learns to scale foraging trajectories.
 The learning rules the govern such a model are described in the text.
 Example Matlab scripts that implement these rules in the context of the tasks described in the paper.
 These data correspond to part of the data in Figure 2 of the preprint.
 Additional code for analysis of larger scale model runs, grid search optimizations, more detailed scripts for generating figures, and behavioral data will be placed here upon publication.

-These were tested on Matlab 2018b but have minimal requirements.
-A few conveience functions are included in the Dependencies folder and will need to be added to user path to run scripts.
+These scripts were modified to have minimal dependencies and best illustrate how the learning process described below works.
+They were tested on Matlab 2018b.
+A few remaining conveience functions are included in the Dependencies folder and will need to be added to user path to run scripts.

 ## Model description from the preprint